-When the ground is too hard for an Orange Screw, a Tensa Boomstake can usually be pounded in.
-In softer ground where the titanium stake alone might pull out, add the boom to increase holding power by redirecting the guyline's pull to the end of the boom.
+Tensa Boomstakes are best for ground too hard for Orange Screws, able to be pounded through softer rock.
+In softer ground where the titanium stake alone might pull out, add the boom to make the stake act more like a hook into the ground.
 First insert the stake through the holes in the end of the boom tube to make a figure 7.
 Point the boom toward the stand, and drive the stake in at an angle to keep the boom horizontal.
 Loop the end of the guyline over the end of the stake and under the tang, then twist the guyline around the boom end as shown right.

-The most challenging ground lacks any cohesion, like loose sand, pea gravel, or mud.
+The most challenging ground lacks any cohesion, like loose sand, pea gravel, mud, or the unstructured fill dirt below many sunbelt-suburban lawns.
 If possible, excavate or relocate to find firmer ground.
 Try using both guylines and anchors on the foot end.
 If still insufficient, find a log or fill the carry bag with the loose material, tie the guyline around the middle, and bury it crosswise at least several inches deep as a "dead man's anchor."